endlesspint8/endlesspint8.github.io/_drafts/2016-05-27-going_dutch.md

 ## TF-IDF:

-The final approach covered here is the most mathematically sophisticated but still a simple concept.
-We wish to identify words that are often used but balance that out by overly common words across all articles.
+The final approach covered was yet one step of sophistication furtherbut still a simple concept.
+We wish to identify words that are often used but balance that out by overly common words that appear in many articles.
 For instance, we would expect large counts for stop words but if we had a way for penalizing words as common as these we should be able to find article-specific interesting terms.

+An example of how this works will go a long way to explaining its power.
+Suppose three articles with the following words:

+[table of three columns]

+[simple math w/resulting scores]

 Helpful in identifying key terms for each article, or day or whatever your choice of unit.
 Typically a good step towards getting a better representation of what the topic (of the article) is and prepares the way for future clustering possibilities, a topic for another day.